Sunday, December 6, 2015

 Her head leaned back as she studied the trees and branches.

 "At this moment, I see young ones in your nest," she said.
 "They fill me with pride in you.
 I hear my children singing nearby.
-They laugh and cause me to snicker.
+They cause me to laugh.
 My mate casts a shadow from a bough above us.
 When I look up and see the glint in his eyes, it makes me swoon."

 "I wonder if I have that effect ..."
 His gaze shifted to his tree.